VENUS: A Strongly Lensed Clumpy Galaxy at $z\sim11-12$ behind the Galaxy Cluster MACS J0257.1-2325: Observation and Photometry

 \subsection{Photometry}

-We produce a detection image by taking an inverse variance-weighted mean of the psf-matched images of F200W, F277W, F356W, and F444W.
+We produce a detection image by taking an inverse variance-weighted mean of the psf-matched images of F200W, F277W, F356W, and F444W based on the F444W point spread function (PSF).
 Source detection is conducted on the detection image, using \texttt{Photutils} \citep{Bradley2025}.
-As shown in Figure \ref{fig:Misty_Moons}, since ID1 and ID2 have clumpy, complex structures, we measure the isophotal fluxes with small apertures both to get reliable SEDs and to enhance the S/N ratios.
-The isophotal flux of each filter is corrected to the total flux by multiplying a correction factor, which is derived in the following way.
-We utilize the F277W filter, which shows the highest S/N ratios among the filters, as a reference filter to calculate the correction factor.
-We measure the total flux of the F277W image with an isophotal aperture, which is determined by a region $1.5\sigma$ above the background and covers the entire system (Figure \ref{fig:plane}).
-We then derive the correction factor, dividing the total flux by the small aperture flux.
+As shown in Figure \ref{fig:Misty_Moons}, since ID1 and ID2 have clumpy, complex structures, we conduct isophotal photometry in the detection images.
+We determine isophotal regions by setting two S/N ratio criteria for estimating photometric redshifts and stellar population of the galaxy. \red{For photometric redshift estimates}, to enhance the S/N ratios and get reliable SEDs, we adopt customized apertures, which are determined by regions $6\sigma$ above the background. \red{To accurately estimate the stellar populations of the entire system}, it is required to include faint diffuse fluxes that may come from older stars.
+We thus determine total isophotal apertures by regions $1.5\sigma$ above the background, \red{which covers the entire system}.
+We measure the flux of each filter with \texttt{Photutils}, adopting the customized and total isophotal apertures.
+To measure photometric uncertainties, we place the same customized and isophotal apertures on randomly selected sky regions and measure fluxes of the regions.
+We derive $1\sigma$ uncertainties from the $68$\% intervals of the resulting flux distributions.
+The customized aperture fluxes are \red{corrected for total fluxes with a normalization factor obtained from total isophotal fluxes of the F277W filter.} Note that we do not propagate the uncertainty of the \red{normalization factor} because it does not change the colors, which has negligible impacts on the photometric redshift estimates.
 For comparison, we also measure aperture photometry, extracted in circular apertures with diameters of $0\farcs3$ and corrected for total values with the Kron apertures \citep{Kron1980}.
 In addition, the light that is missing beyond the Kron apertures is corrected in a similar method to that used in \citet{Whitaker2011} and \citet{Weaver2024}.
 The measured photometry is presented in Table \ref{tab:photometry}.
-The isophotal and Kron fluxes of ID1 are consistent within the uncertainties while the isophotal fluxes of ID2 are slightly larger than its Kron fluxes, probably due to the missing fluxes of the Kron apertures.
-For the colors of the photometry, ID1 and ID2 are broadly consistent between isophotal and Kron apertures.
+The customized aperture fluxes and Kron fluxes are broadly consistent within the uncertainties while the total isophotal fluxes show slightly redder colors probably due to the inclusion of diffuse emission.